 For those days where you’re creating a luxuriously crisp look, perhaps with a smart suit, trench coat or short jacket, the Tartan Cashmere scarf is perfect.
 Woven from the finest Scottish spun yarns, it is shorter than the Cashmere Blend by six centimetres, which means it tucks away neatly within the folds of your jacket, or hangs tidily over.

-The Buchan Blue is a compelling mix of deepest, vibrant blues and softest browns and creams.
+The Buchanan Blue is a compelling mix of deepest, vibrant blues and softest browns and creams.
 There’s also the feminine Opal, a perfect pale blue and brown tartan, and the classic Ellie Rose in a beguiling blend of pinks, browns and greys.